Meditation Workshop

 ONE-DAY MEDITATION WORKSHOP

-How to Progress in Your Practice
+How to Progress in Your Meditation Practice, Part Two

 10:00 am - 5:00 pm (lunch included)